 Credit cards are easy.
-Just whip it out, run it through the machine and voila’ you’re done.
+Just whip it out, run it through the machine and voila? you?re done.
 Easy, peasy.
 Much easier than writing a check or even making sure you have enough cash on hand.

 So how can you use a card most of the time yet still maintain your high credit score?